SalehBakhit/Microprocessor_Systems-LABS/README.md

 ### LAB 3
 The purpose of this lab is to control F4-discovery LEDs using MEMS accelerometer.
 The system is able to accept user input consisting of pitch and roll angles, and then display the measured tilt angles as well as control the brightness of 4 LEDs to represent the difference between user-entered angles and calculated angles.

 #### COMPONENTS USED:
 - ARM Cortex M4 Microprocessor
 - MEMS accelerometer sensor LIS3DSH
 - 4-digit 7-segment display
-        - 4x3 matrix keypad
-        - Keil uVision (C code)
+- 4x3 matrix keypad- Keil uVision (C code)

 ### LAB 4
 Implement LAB 3 using RTOS.
 This is done to introduce OS controlled threads and components to better control the system.